schorschii/VIS-FileHandler4Linux/README.md

 # get a ticket if necessary
 kinit user@DOMAIN.COM

+# your browser must be configured to redirect the kerberos ticket (policy "AuthServerAllowlist" in Chrome, "Authentication": {"SPNEGO": ["domain.com"]} in Firefox)
 # open web client and start a download, have a look at the output on the command line for debugging
 google-chrome
 ```